 - James Gillespie’s High School – Gaelic in Edinburgh – A History

-- Northlight Productions – Visiting 1700s Edinburgh through virtual photography and
+- Northlight Productions – Visiting 1700s Edinburgh through virtual photography

 - Trinity Network – Reviving the Trinity Stones (fragments of the medieval royal collegiate church).